All That: Original series (1994–2000)

-In 1997, the Sunset Boulevard property was acquired and branded as Nickelodeon on Sunset (formerly The Earl Carrol Theater).
-Production for the series would remain here until the end of the tenth season in 2005.
+In 1997, Nickelodeon purchased the Sunset Boulevard property (formerly The Earl Carrol Theater) and rechristened it as Nickelodeon on Sunset.
+Production for the series would remain there until the end of the tenth season in 2005.
 The fourth season began with the additions of Leon Frierson, Christy Knowings, and Danny Tamberelli to the cast.
 Knowings and Tamberelli were known to Nickelodeon producers having both participated in other projects for the network; Knowings was discovered while taping a pilot for a show called And Now This; Tamberelli was the star of The Adventures of Pete & Pete, and guest starred on the Nickelodeon game show Figure It Out where he befriended fellow guest star Kopelow.
 At the end of the fourth season, Denberg and Schneider left the show.
-Schneider initially left the series to create his own sitcom, and later took over a fledgling pilot for Bynes that would become The Amanda Show.
+Schneider initially left the series to create the short-lived UPN sitcom Guys Like Us, and later took over a fledgling pilot for Bynes that would become The Amanda Show.

 For the fifth season, Kopelow and Seifert took over Schneider's responsibilities as head writers and co-executive producers; Tamberelli succeeded Denberg as the new Vital Information anchor; added to the cast were Nick Cannon and Mark Saul.
 Although a teenager at the time, Cannon previously worked as the audience warm up and writer for the show before joining the cast.

-On March 13, 1999, Nickelodeon celebrated the series in an hour long show dubbed All That Live in honor of the show's "100th episode” (although it was chronologically the 86th episode to be aired on the network).
+On March 13, 1999, Nickelodeon celebrated the series in an hour-long special episode dubbed All That Live, in honor of the show's "100th episode" (although it was chronologically the 85th episode to be aired on the network).
 The episode was the first, and only occurrence in the show's history done entirely live in front of a studio audience.

-The 100th episode featured several celebrities: Melissa Joan Hart (Sabrina the Teenage Witch and Nickelodeon's Clarissa Explains It All), Larisa Oleynik (Nickelodeon's The Secret World of Alex Mack), Robert Ri'chard (Nickelodeon's Cousin Skeeter), and Britney Spears (in a taped video appearance; Spears was originally supposed to perform in person but had to back out due to a knee injury and Lauryn Hill took her place) all made appearances; with Bates, Denberg, Johnson and Reyes appearing as well.
+The 100th episode featured several celebrity guests: Melissa Joan Hart (Sabrina the Teenage Witch and Nickelodeon's Clarissa Explains It All), Larisa Oleynik (Nickelodeon's The Secret World of Alex Mack), Robert Ri'chard (Nickelodeon's Cousin Skeeter), and Britney Spears (in a taped video appearance; Spears was originally supposed to perform in person but had to back out due to a knee injury and Lauryn Hill took her place) all made appearances; with Bates, Denberg, Johnson and Reyes appearing as well.

 After the 100th episode, the show won the Kids' Choice Award for Favorite TV Show on May 1, 1999.
 The fifth season ended with the departures of Mitchell and Thompson.
-Stand-up comedian Gabriel Iglesias was hired to replace the two for the following season.
-The abbreviated sixth season was followed by a nationwide summer tour titled All That Music and More Festival hosted by the cast and featured musical guests.
+Stand-up comedian Gabriel Iglesias (who, at 24, was much older than the otherwise preteen-to-late-teenage cast) was hired to replace the two for the following season.
+The abbreviated sixth season was followed by a nationwide summer tour, the All That Music and More Festival, hosted by the cast and headlined by featured musical guests.
 Kopelow, Seifert and the entire cast left the series soon after.
 In their absence, Schneider returned as showrunner.